diya-p0412/Eco-Bloom-Website/README.md

 The Eco Bloom website's front-end is built using HTML, CSS, and JavaScript.

 Back-end:
-The Eco Bloom website's back-end utilizes a database (likely SQL) and web servers.
+The Eco Bloom website's back-end utilizes a database and web servers.

 Integrations:
 The website incorporates payment gateways and mapping services for enhanced functionality.